Dravidian-NLP/Dravidian-NLP.github.io/readme.txt

 => Photos used in template: **Unsplash** - http://unsplash.com
 => For more free web themes: http://webthemez.com
 => Framework : http://getbootstrap.com
+=> For more help: webthemez@gmail.com
+=> Do not remove the back-link from site.
+If you want remove back-link please donate some bucks.

 License :
 -------
 **Creative Commons Attribution 3.0** - http://creativecommons.org/licenses/by/3.0/

+Note:
+All images user here is for demo purpose only, we are not responsible for any copyrights.